ryan-williams/sensors/README.md

 # set this var to be the device you want to report metrics to InfluxDB as
 DEVICE=$HOSTNAME
+# set this to the hostname (and optionally port) of the InfluxDB server
+SERVER=

 # write "temps.service" file
 sudo bash -c "cat >/lib/systemd/system/temps.service" <<EOF